dbcook/openrocket-database/README.md

    * Cannot define shock cord components at all
 * Additional problems not specific to .orc files:
    * OR does not model moments of inertia for hollow NC/transition shoulders
-   * OpenRocket only supports tubular launch lugs - no support for rail buttons or guides
+   * OpenRocket only supports tubular launch lugs - no support for rail buttons or guides (maybe fixed in 2022 betas)
-   * No support for lug standoffs
+   * No support for lug standoffs (maybe fixed in 2022 betas)
    * Cannot attach a mass object to a parachute (e.g. Chute Release device)
    * Cannot attach a mass object to a streamer
-   * Cannot attach finsets to nose cones and transitions (thus cannot model Estes Sprint XL), couplers, inner tubes
+   * Cannot attach finsets to nose cones and transitions (thus cannot model Estes Sprint XL), couplers, inner tubes (fixed in 2022 betas)
-   * Cannot define bulkheads with holes in them
+   * Cannot define bulkheads with offcenter holes in them
    * Cannot define centering rings with multiple holes for cluster motor mounts
    * No support for streamer attachment lines
    * No support for parachutes with spill holes